rdamazio/efis-editor/README.md

   my CSS-foo is quite limited.
 If you see something that looks odd, please send a PR!
 - **Format testing**: I have not tested these files on anything but Garmin avionics and ForeFlight.
 Please test and send improvements.
-- **GRT live data**: GRT supports showing live data on the checklist, which is pretty cool.
-Building that into the app (both to easily select a field to insert, and to render it with some fake data) would be nice.
 - **Configuration files**: I'd like to support more than just checklists.
 - Your favorite missing feature goes here.